Riyad959/Riyad959/README.md

 <!---about me--->
 ## About Me
 I am a student of CSE completing my bachelor's.
-I am pursuing some open projects in Java or C. Currently, I am practicing my skill in the field to obtain some new experience.
+I am pursuing some open projects in Java or C. Currently, I am practicing my skills in the field to obtain some new experience.

 I am happy to collaborate with some enthusiastic developers.